heywills/xperience-treenode-selector-form-control/README.md

 This Kentico Xperience form control provides a tree-based selector, with configurable page type and path filters.

 ## Purpose
 Creating reusable, atomic content, and composing pages using content relationships is becoming increasingly popular with the advent of headless CMS and hybrid CMS platforms.
-In Kentico Xperience, this control provides an easy way to provide an authoring experience for composing content using content references..
+In Kentico Xperience, this control provides an easy way to provide an authoring experience for composing content using content references.

 ## Features
 ### Tree-based browsing